Mandalay Region: History

 The history of Mandalay Region is the same as that of much of Upper Myanmar except that for much of Burmese history, the political power emanated out of royal capitals located in Mandalay Region.
 The country's present capital, Naypyidaw, and most former royal capitals of the Burmese nation—Bagan, Ava, Amarapura, Mandalay—are all located here.

-The Tibeto-Burman speaking Pyu were the first historical people to dominate the dry zone in central Myanmar that includes Mandalay Region as early as the 1st century AD.
+The Tibeto-Burman speaking Pyu were the first historical people to dominate the Dry Zone in central Myanmar that includes Mandalay Region as early as the 1st century AD.
 By the early 9th century, the Pyu were decimated in a series of wars with the Nanzhao kingdom from Yunnan.
 The Burmans, who had been migrating into the region from Yunnan in the 9th century, founded a city of their own, Pagan, in 849.
 The Pagan dynasty gradually came to dominate the central zone over the next two centuries, and by the late 11th century, all of present-day Myanmar.
 The Burmese language and script came to prominence with royal patronage of Pagan kings.

 After the fall of Pagan to the Mongols in 1287, parts of central Myanmar came to be controlled by a series of rulers: the Mongols (1287-c.1303), Myinsaing (1298–1313), Pinya (1313–1364), and Sagaing (1315–1364).
 In 1364, Ava kingdom led by Burmanized Shan kings reunified all of central Myanmar.
 Central Myanmar was under Ava's control until 1527, and under the Shans of Monhyin (1527–1555).
 Burmese literature and culture came into its own during this era.
 Central Myanmar was part of the Taungoo kingdom from 1555 to 1752.
 Parts of the region fell briefly to the Mons of Pegu (Bago) (1752–1753).
 Konbaung dynasty ruled the region until December 1885 when it lost all of Upper Myanmar in the Third Anglo-Burmese War.

 The British administration organized seven divisions in Upper Myanmar: Mandalay, Meiktila, Minbu, Sagaing, and the Federated Shan States (North and South).
 Mandalay Division included what is now Kachin State.
 Circa 1940, Meiktila Division was merged with Mandalay Division.
-Much of Upper Myanmar, including Mandalay Division, was under the Japanese rule during World War II between May 1942 and March 1945.
+Much of Upper Myanmar, including Mandalay Division, was under Japanese rule during World War II between May 1942 and March 1945.
 When the country gained independence from the United Kingdom in January 1948, the Myikyina and Bhamo districts were carved out to form Kachin State.

 Administrative divisions

-Before 2010, Mandalay Region consists of 8 districts.
-Later the Pyinmana district was formed as Union Territory under the direct administration of president.
+Before 2010, Mandalay Region consisted of 8 districts.
+Later Pyinmana district was formed as Union Territory under the direct administration of president.
 So Mandalay Region remains 28 townships organized into eleven districts.